-The contribution of bulk and grain boundary resistivity to the total ceramic resistance for each was estimated using impedance spectroscopy.
+The contribution of bulk and grain boundary resistivity to the total ceramic resistance for each sample was estimated using impedance spectroscopy.
 All of the plots show decrease of conductivity with decreasing temperature which is due to the lower vacancy mobility at lower temperatures.
 In addition, a change in slope of the Arrhenius plot occurs at low temperatures (~ T= 550 °C).
 The change in slope of Arrhenius plot which is the change in activation energy of has been attributed to the conductivity association-dissociation of defect clusters [2].
-At low temperature some defects makes double or
+At low temperature some defects makes double or triple pairs which has a lower mobility with respect to free defects.

 Fig. 4.
-SEM micrograph of pure 8YSZ (a), $7.6YSZ{net}$ (b), $6.9YSZ{net}$ (c), porous body after binder removal at 600 °C (d), impregnated body after annealing at 800°C (e) and fracture surface of some impregnated bodies (f)
+SEM micrograph of pure 8YSZ (a), 7.6YSZ{net} (b), 6.9YSZ{net} (c), porous body after binder removal at 600 °C (d), impregnated body after annealing at 800°C (e) and fracture surface of some impregnated bodies (f)